Madao-1639/NumpyML/README.md

 # NumpyML
-Design Machine Learning Algorithm using Numpy only!
+Design Machine Learning Algorithms using Numpy only!